silverjuke/silverjuke/docs/scripting.md

 "display").
 The  selected  tracks  are  useful  eg. if you want to perform an action on the selection eg. from Program.addMenuEntry().

-The parameter what will be available in  Silverjuke  2.73  and  defines  which selection should be returned:
+The parameter "what" defines which selection should be returned:

 - 0 -  Smart selection detection.
 Return the selection in the workspace.
 If nothing is selected there, return the selection in the queue.
 If  nothing